 Have you got a running watch?
-Good for you, though, we bet you aren't using it right.
+Good for you!
+We bet you aren't using it right, though.
 It's no surprise as modern running watches are chockful of features and smart tech that takes time to get used to and master.
 Here, we list eight running watch mistakes everyone seems to make, from not wearing them often enough to only using them for specific workouts.

 1. Not checking the settings